Oscar C. Eliason: Background

 Oscar Carl Eliason was born in Nössemark, Dalsland, Sweden, the oldest son of John and Alma Johnson Eliasson, and the brother of Esther Hildegard Eliason Anderson (1899–1966), Paul Pater Eliason (born about 1906 in Sweden; died of tuberculosis in 1929 in Minneapolis, Minnesota). and Earl F. Eliason (born about 1908 in Minnesota).
-Eliason migrated to the US with his mother, sister and younger brother, Paul, departing Christiana, Norway on 3 July 1908 as a passenger on the Scandinavian American Line's C.F.
+Eliason migrated to the US with his mother, sister and younger brother, Paul, departing Christiania, Norway on 3 July 1908 as a passenger on the Scandinavian American Line's C.F.
 Tietgen, arriving on 14 July 1908 at Ellis Island, before traveling to Minnesota to join his father, who had migrated in 1906, where he homesteaded a property on Johnson Road, Cook, Minnesota, a lumber town located 95 miles north of Duluth, Minnesota, The Eliason family became members of the Swedish Baptist Church in Cook, Minnesota, which had been established on land donated by the Olson family in 1907.
 Eliason attended the local one room schoolhouse, where he also learned to speak English, although with an accent that hinted at his Swedish birth.
 Eliason and his other family members became naturalized US citizens in 1915.